 Razer is known for its gaming peripherals, but the company steps away from its typical ESports lineup with the Razer Hammerhead Duo wired earbuds.
 These in-ears aren’t just limited to gamers.
 While they offer little in the way of features, you’re making an investment in sound quality, rather gimmicky add-ons.

-Editor’s note: this Razer Hammerhead Duo review was updated on December 4, 2020, to compare the Hammerhead Duo to the Razer Hammerhead True Wireless Pro.
+Editor’s note: this Razer Hammerhead Duo review was updated on March 17, 2021, to add context to the sound quality section and include a contents menu.

 Who should get the Razer Hammerhead Duo?

 - Aesthetically, these earbuds are targeted toward gamers, but the accurate frequency response and ergonomic design make them appealing to all audiences.

 - Listeners who value accurate sound reproduction and a lightweight form factor will appreciate the Razer Hammerhead Duo.